tessgi/TessGiWebsite/content/news/tess-news-oct30.md

 ![Maciejewski](images/Maciejewski.png)

 **Fig 2.** *Taken from Maciejewski et. al., 2020.
-Phase folded light curves with the best fitting models applied.
+TESS phase folded light curves with the best fitting models applied.
+Short cadence data is green with long cadence being blue.
 Residuals are plotted below each light curve.
-Typical median error bars are shown to the left of each panel.
-Short cadence data is green with long cadence being blue.*
+Typical median error bars are shown to the left of each panel.*

 ![Sha](images/Sha.png)

 **Fig 3.** *Taken from Sha et. al., (2020).
 TESS detrended and phase folded 30 min cadenced light curve of TOI-954.
-This is after dilution and focuses on the transit with binning of 20 min.*
+This is after dilution, and focuses on the transit with binning of 20 min.*